daormar/debasher/doc/design_doc_resident.md

   convention `debasher_dynamic_fanout_fifos.sh` already uses): no new engine mechanism, it is just another entry in `self.opts`; a sensible default applies if the module does not declare it.
-- **Periodic self-triggered snapshots (not built)**: a node never starts a round on its own; every round starts with a trigger, relayed by the `Supervisor` or written from outside the program.
+- **Periodic snapshots come from outside the node**: a node never starts a round on its own; every round starts with a trigger, relayed by the `Supervisor` or written from outside the program.
 A program in which nothing triggers `start_snapshot` regularly closes no epoch, and its input logs grow until their size cap (see "Pruning and the size cap"), which then stops being a safety net and becomes the normal way the program fails.
-An opt-in timer of the initiator's own would close that gap (see "Periodic snapshots from a node's own timer" in Future work).
+  `debasher_snapshot_resident --every` is what triggers rounds regularly, with or without a `Supervisor` (see "`debasher_snapshot_resident`: rounds from outside the program"); a timer of the initiator's own is not built (see "Periodic snapshots from a node's own timer" in Future work).

 ## Defining a node